josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 *if one were normal range in this regard.*

-so however the while thing goes, it has always been a faurly tight design of "proof of interference", against a *null hypothesis*; a second cycle of a clinical audit, if you like.
+so however the while thing goes, it has always been a fairly tight design of "proof of interference", against a *null hypothesis*; a second cycle of a clinical audit, if you like.

 so the data ought to be interesting.

 ---

-what would be extremely interesting is if we've essebtially surveilled a friend/colleague/family member due to shared wifi crissover pairing.
+what would be extremely interesting is if we've essentially surveilled a friend/colleague/family member due to shared wifi crossover pairing.

-or a similar surveillence group chat on the otger side of the border.
+or a similar surveillence group chat on the other side of the border.

-that wiukd be rather wntertaining.
+that wiukd be rather entertaining.

 ---